Drug Use: Prevention Tips and Strategies for Teens

 Should my kid go into treatment?

 There is no hard and fast rule for determining when or if your kid needs professional help.
 Parents need to trust their instincts, and it does not hurt to be overly cautious.
 Signs of addiction include chronic and progressive use, and noticing your kids going through the experience of withdrawal if they aren’t regularly using.
-Contact a therapist or counselor if you’re unsure.
+If you're unsure, it may be beneficial to contact a therapist or counselor who specializes in addiction, or consider reaching out to a reputable rehab center in SLC Utah.
+Looking for Los Angeles sober living residences?
+Contact Transcend Recovery Community and Sober Living services to assist you.

 Treatment Options

 If you determine that your child does need treatment, figuring out the route for him or her can be a daunting prospect.
 Some treatment approaches are more effective than others.
-Look for a center that does not mix kids or adolescents with adults so you can ensure the treatment is age-appropriate.
+Look for a center here that does not mix kids or adolescents with adults so you can ensure the treatment is age-appropriate.
+Active Los Angeles sober companions are effective because you have a partner to get better with.
 The most effective approaches use a clinical approach, and consider addiction a chronic disease that must address an individual’s mental, physical, and spiritual state.

 Facilities such as Hazelden, Caron Treatment Centers and The Betty Ford Center have based their treatment approaches on this model.
 Some treatment facilities use the methodology of pampering an individual back to health, but there is no evidence that a luxurious setting, without the requisite clinical approach, significantly impacts a person’s chance for a healthy recovery.
 Wilderness programs tout themselves as taking an emotional and behavioral approach to healing.
 They are often targeted at adolescent and young adults with “problems” because of their active outdoor approach and isolation.
 These programs are most effective when recommended by a credentialed treatment facility after a young person attends a residential program.